-Maurice is the founder of [otaku-games.com] ; a game store and website specializing in retro videogames located in Hong Kong.
-He has worked for nearly two decades in the video game industry and has a wealth of knowledge about anything related to video games.
+Maurice is the founder of [otaku-games.com] ; a website specializing in retro videogames located in Hong Kong.
+He has worked for over two decades in the video game industry and has a wealth of knowledge about anything related to video games.
 His love for games started in the 80s on the Colecovision and Commodore 64.
 After that nearly every video game or computer system found its way into his hands.
-Nowadays he is trying to share his passion on the subject with his young daughter and everybody else via his business and RETRO.HK Gaming Expo.
+Nowadays he is trying to share his passion on the subject with his young daughter and everybody else via RETRO.HK Gaming Expo, Neo Geo World Tour, CTWC among other things.

 Gerard had access to an Apple //e since he was three (that he still keeps) sparking an early passion for video games and computers as creative medium.
 He programmed his first games in 1994, was a journalist at a French video game magazine, and had professional game development experience in the U.S. He has closely followed the evolution of PC and console games, and the European Demo Scene.
 In Hong Kong he maintains an active interest in retro gaming/collecting and FPGA hardware projects that he shares with his two sons, while working in risk management for an investment bank.